atharvdange618/webd/Beginner Projects/Amazon Clone/readme.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/atharvdange618/webd/tree/cb31d60ceccb73a27f03b530c34ae08413718378/Beginner%20Projects/Amazon%20Clone`
+1. Clone the repository: `git clone https://github.com/atharvdange618/webd.git`
-2. Navigate to the project directory: `cd css-amazon-clone`
+2. Navigate to the project directory: `cd Amazon Clone`
 3. Open `index.html` in a web browser to view the clone.

 ## Usage